 • Use UVU’s policies and job descriptions, as well as the job roles and descriptions described in the grant proposal, to hire project personnel.

-• Contact Human Resources if a position does not exist.
+• Contact People & Culture if a position does not exist.

 • Understand which positions will need to be built into the University budget after the project ends.

-• Keep documentation of all project activities, including expenses charged to the grant (P-card and purchase orders), time and effort, travel, equipment location, in-kind, and consulting services.
-Sponsors will want project details at the end of the grant.
+• Keep documentation of all project activities including: expenses charged to the grant (P-card and purchase orders), time and effort, travel, equipment location, in-kind, and consulting services.
+Sponsors will want project details at the end of the grant, and all activities and funding are open to audit.

-• Attend all Principal Investigator’s meetings hosted by the OSP.
+• Attend to all email messages from OSP.
 Get support and valuable information from this network of staff.
 Network and learn from other Principal Investigators.

 THINGS TO KNOW…